davidsims9t/hapi-sequelize-crud2/README.md

 Include a default configuration to apply to all routes in a controller by setting the `*` key.
 Apply only to all association routes by setting `associations.*`.
 To set a default controller, include a `_default.js` file in your controllers file path.

+## Provide Already Retrieved Model
+Have you already queried for and retrieved the model instance (or parent instance for association routes) earlier in your pre-handler cycle?
+You can provide this to the plugin by assigning the `request.pre.model` property to your request object and it will not execute the find query.

+## Dynamic Scope Limiting
+Need to assign a scope based on ACL or other pre-handler results?
+Assign the `request.pre.scope` key to your request object and it will apply the supplied pre-defined model scopes to the find queries.